PabloCoralDev/AutoKeras_image_recognition_AI-P3/README.md

 PABLO CORAL,
-AI PROJECT FINAL REPORT - self code using autokeras and Codex
+AI PROJECT FINAL REPORT - self code using autokeras

 - Utilized Autokeras to run an ML model to predict sea turtle species
 - "Cammy" bot was unable to recognize image URLs, which is why it was not used.